-We are very much looking forward to having many of our students join us on campus starting Tuesday, April 20.
-Others will continue to join us online in hybrid classes.
-We will do our best to continue to support all our students, whether physically present or online.
+We are very much looking forward to having our students join us on campus.
+We will do our best to continue to support all our students.
 We are grateful for your continued partnership to help us ensure that Hillside can reopen safely.
-In this email, you will find all of the information you need for a successful first day back, including the schedule, check-in times and policies, and recommended items to bring.
+See the information below for a successful return, including the schedule, check-in times and policies, and recommended items to bring.

 Check-in Times & Procedures